 Kathleen Kenkel, FSPA, was named the first director and officially began her duties in December 1984.
 Sister Kathleen said at the time that she hoped her community would be "opening our doors to all who seek to enhance their lives through the pursuit of wisdom, goodness and beauty."

-The FSC was blessed shortly after its completion and formally dedicated in fall of 1985 by the bishop of the Diocese of La Crosse.
+The FSC was blessed shortly after its completion and formally dedicated in fall of 1985 by Bishop John Paul of the Diocese of La Crosse.

 The original mission of providing a place where all would be welcome and where people of different faith traditions could gather together for spiritual conversation, prayer and reflection remains the same today.